 If you’ve already embraced neutrals and warmer hues in your home, you might not need to make a lot of changes when decorating your home for fall.

-You can learn more about incorporating neutrals and a warmer aesthetic in your home in my posts, What is Coastal Grandmother Style? (and why I’m loving this trend) and California Casual Style Decorating Ideas for Your Home.
+You can learn more about incorporating neutrals and a warmer aesthetic in your home in my post, California Casual Style Decorating Ideas for Your Home.

-Also, my post, Color of the Year 2025 + Top Home Color Trends, shares more about this year’s color trends.
+Also, my post, 2026 Colors of the Year & Top Home Color Trends, shares more about this year’s color trends.

 2. Warm wood finishes